aaronbloomfield/pdr/labs/lab11/index.md

 To accomplish this, they had to use a number of acceleration techniques.

 The second part of the post-lab is for you to research other acceleration techniques that can be used to speed up the traveling salesperson problem.
 You are welcome to view the Wikipedia page -- however, we also know what's on the Wikipedia page.
 So just copying that information down will get you no credit -- you need to understand the acceleration techniques, and write them in your *OWN* words.
-Basically, we want you to investigate and understand this, and not just paraphrase what Wikipedia says.
-We are going to read the Wikipedia page (and other similar pages) before we grade the post-lab.

 Your report should include information on 3 such techniques (again, feel free to start with the 3 that Wikipedia mentions).
 You should write sufficient text on each to explain how it would work, the running time, and an estimate of how much faster it would make your code.
 You don't need to implement any of these techniques -- just understand (at a high level) how they work.